-The impact of the COVID-19 pandemic has been and will likely continue to be extensive in many aspects of society, which has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
-Impacts to the Company's business as a result of COVID-19 include: the temporary disruption of transplant procedures at many of the organ transplant centers that purchase OCS products; customer delays or reductions in customer capital expenditures and operating budgets and the related impact on our product sales; disruptions to the Company's manufacturing operations and supply chain caused by facility closures, reductions in operating hours, staggered shifts and other social distancing efforts; labor shortages; decreased productivity and unavailability of materials or components; restrictions on or delays of the Company's clinical trials and studies; delays of reviews and approvals by the Food and Drug Administration ("FDA") and other health authorities, including with respect to the Company's OCS Heart Pre-Market Approval ("PMA") application; limitations on its employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from affected countries and within the United States.
+The impact of the COVID-19 pandemic has been and may continue to be extensive in many aspects of society, which has resulted in and may continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
+Impacts to the Company's business as a result of COVID-19 include: the temporary disruption of transplant procedures at many of the organ transplant centers that purchase OCS products; customer delays or reductions in customer capital expenditures and operating budgets and the related impact on its product sales; disruptions to the Company's manufacturing operations and supply chain caused by facility closures, reductions in operating hours, staggered shifts and other social distancing efforts; labor shortages; decreased productivity and unavailability of materials or components; restrictions on or delays of the Company's clinical trials and studies; delays of reviews and approvals by the Food and Drug Administration ("FDA") and other health authorities; limitations on its employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from affected countries and within the United States.
 In addition, the Company's sales and clinical adoption team was restricted in visiting many transplant centers in person between April 2020 and September 2020.
 In response to the pandemic, healthcare providers have, and may need to further, reallocate resources, such as physicians, staff, hospital beds and intensive care unit facilities, and these actions significantly delay the provision of other medical care such as organ transplantation and reduce the number of transplant procedures that are performed, which negatively impacts the Company's revenue and clinical trial activities.

 Starting in May 2020, the Company resumed manufacturing and distribution operations to pre-COVID levels.
-OCS product sales were negatively impacted by the COVID-19 pandemic from the second quarter of 2020 through the second quarter of 2021 and the Company anticipates a negative impact to OCS product sales to continue through 2021.
+After seeing recovery in transplant volumes in the second quarter of 2021, the Delta variant of the virus that causes COVID-19 has had a negative impact on overall transplant volumes in the third quarter of 2021 as compared to the previous quarter, with lung transplants impacted more heavily than heart and liver transplants.
+Therefore, we expect the negative impact on OCS product sales due to the COVID-19 pandemic to continue through 2021 and into 2022.
 The extent of the future impact on the Company's operations and financial condition will depend on the length and severity of the pandemic, its consequences, the effects of any variants as new strains evolve and containment and vaccination efforts.
-While the FDA approved emergency use authorization of vaccines starting in December 2020 and vaccination efforts have been ongoing in the United States, it is not yet fully known how vaccination efforts will impact the COVID-19 pandemic, including with respect to the duration of the efficacy of the vaccines, their effectiveness against the Delta variant or any other variants as new strains of the virus evolve.
+While vaccination efforts are ongoing in the United States, it is not yet fully known how the availability and administration of vaccines will impact the ongoing COVID-19 pandemic, including with respect to vaccination rates, the duration of the efficacy of the vaccines and their effectiveness against the Delta variant or any other variants as new strains of the virus evolve.